There are as many different yoga classes as there are yoga teachers.

 In the mean time, here are a few facts about yoga.

-1. You don’t need to be flexible to do yoga.
+1. You don’t need to be flexible to do yoga

 Yoga will make you more flexible, so don’t be put off because you can’t touch your toes or sit on the floor.
 A little time and patience is all it needs.
 You may never manage to wrap your feet behind your head, but you don’t actually need to.

 There have been a lot of studies done on breathing.
 If you tend to shallow breathe, using the shoulders and chest rather than the diaphragm, you will make yourself feel more tired and more anxious.
 Shallow breathing has been linked to chronic fatigue conditions.
-So yes, yoga teachers like to make sure you’re breathing properly.
+So yes, yoga teachers like to make sure that you’re breathing properly.